dhammon/AttacksAndCountermeasures/textbook/13-CloudSecurity.md

 ![[../images/13/rhino_privesc.png|Rhino Security Labs - Privesc Methods Research|750]]

+## Summary
+We began this chapter by defining “the cloud” as a third-party managed collection of compute, networking, and storage resources that range from public, private, community, and hybrid models.
+Next, we explored how organizations consume these resources through IaaS, PaaS, and SaaS offerings.
+We then dove into AWS as our exemplar cloud provider, covering account setup, IAM fundamentals, and the shared responsibility model.
+Several key AWS security solutions were summarized including Amazon Inspector, Certificate Manager, KMS, CloudTrail, GuardDuty, and CSPM tools such as ScoutSuite.
+Finally, we examined common cloud-specific attack vectors and misconfigurations, including compromised credentials, MFA bypasses, hard-coded access keys, over-permissive policies, exposed resources (like S3 buckets and SSH access), and privilege escalation via IAM misconfigurations.
+These vectors underscore that, while the cloud abstracts infrastructure, it inherits some traditional security risks and introduces new control-plane attack surfaces that defenders must master.

+>[!terms] Key Terms
+>**Amazon Inspector** - A managed security service that continuously scans your compute resources (EC2, ECR, Lambda) for known vulnerabilities and exposures (CVEs).
+>
+>**AWS Certificate Manager** - A service for provisioning, deploying, and managing SSL/TLS certificates (including private CAs via ACM Private Certificate Authority) to secure data-in-transit across AWS services.
+>
+>**Cloud Security Posture Management (CSPM)** - A class of tools that automatically assess cloud resources and configurations against best practice rules to identify security misconfigurations.
+>
+>**CloudTrail** - A control plane logging service that captures API calls and user actions in your AWS account.
+>
+>**Community Cloud** - A cloud infrastructure shared by multiple organizations with common security, compliance, or mission requirements, offering multi-tenant isolation tailored to that community.
+>
+>**GuardDuty** - A threat detection service that analyzes data sources like CloudTrail, VPC Flow Logs, and DNS logs using managed threat rules to alert on suspicious activity.
+>
+>**Hybrid Cloud** - A deployment model combining two or more cloud types (public, private, or on-premises) under a unified management strategy to meet diverse operational or compliance needs.
+>
+>**Identity and Access Management (IAM)** - The AWS service for defining users, groups, roles, and policies to enforce precise, policy-based access control over all AWS resources.
+>
+>**Infrastructure as a Service (IaaS)** - A cloud model providing virtualized compute, storage, and networking resources on demand, managed via APIs or consoles, with the customer responsible for the OS and above.
+>
+>**Infrastructure as Code (IaC)** - The practice of defining, deploying, and managing cloud infrastructure through declarative code (e.g., Terraform, CloudFormation) to enable versioning, peer review, and repeatable deployments.
+>
+>**Key Management Service (KMS)** - A centralized service for creating, storing, rotating, and auditing cryptographic keys used to encrypt data at rest across AWS services.
+>
+>**Platform as a Service (PaaS)** - A cloud model that offers a fully managed application stack (runtime, middleware, and OS) so that developers can deploy code without handling underlying infrastructure.
+>
+>**Private Cloud** - A cloud environment dedicated to a single organization, providing physical or highly isolated virtual resources to meet strict security or compliance requirements.
+>
+>**Public Cloud** - A multi-tenant cloud environment where customers share underlying physical resources that are logically separated to provide scalable, on-demand services.
+>
+>**Software as a Service (SaaS)** - A cloud delivery model where fully managed applications are provided over the internet on a subscription basis, relieving customers of infrastructure and application maintenance.
 ## Exercises

-> [!exercise] Exercise 13.1 - Create and Setup AWS Account
-> In this task, you will create an AWS account, secure the root user, and create an IAM administrator.
-> >[!warning] Warning - AWS Costs
+> [!warning] Warning - AWS Costs
-> > This activity requires you provide AWS with a credit card for any charges.
+> These activities requires you provide AWS with a credit card for any charges.
 If you follow the lab instructions carefully, you will have little to no charges.
 However, charges can occur if you set up additional services or leave services running.
 You are responsible for any financial costs associated with the lab.
-Consider monitoring the Billing service to identify any runaway costs.
+Consider monitoring the Billing service to identify any runaway costs

+> [!exercise] Exercise 13.1 - Create and Setup AWS Account
+> In this task, you will create an AWS account, secure the root user, and create an IAM administrator..
 > #### Step 1 - Create AWS Account
->
 > From your host computer, open a browser and navigate to [https://aws.amazon.com/](https://aws.amazon.com/) .
 Press the "Create an AWS Account" button in the top right corner.
 Enter your email address for the "Root user email address" and enter your name under the "AWS account name".
 Press "Verify email address".
 >
 > After submitting the first form, you will receive a verification email from AWS with a verification code.
 Enter the verification code and press "Verify".
 >
 > Enter a "Root user password" and confirm the value, then continue to the next step.
 >
-> >[!warning] Warning - Use a Strong Root Password!
+> >**Warning - Use a Strong Root Password!**
 > >It is important to use a strong password to prevent your account from getting compromised and running up costs for which you will be responsible.
 >
 > The next step requires your name, contact, address and use information.
 Complete the form with accurate data as this is how AWS can contact you if something goes wrong with your account.
 Select "Personal - for your own projects" for the type of account.